-- Non-Resident PTOE Students attending your district under §118.52 should be included in Step 1- Headcount and removed in Step 2- Non-Resident Reduction "tuition." - ➢ If you have Resident PTOE Students attending your district under §118.52 (residents open enrolled out but returning for up to two classes) these students are included only in Step 4: Plus, Resident Additions. - Questions?
-Check out Part-time Public School Open Enrollment
+- Non-Resident PTOE Students attending your district under §118.52 should be included in Step 1- Headcount and removed in Step 2- Non-Resident Reduction. - ➤ If you have Resident PTOE Students attending your district under §118.52 (residents open enrolled out but returning for up to two classes) these students are included only in Step 4: Plus, Resident Additions. - Questions?
+Check out Part-Time Open Enrollment Webpage and/or Counting Part Time Pupils document